Towards crowdsourcing and cooperation in linguistic resources: Conclusion

 \section{Conclusion}

+According to the obtained results, there \textit{is} a correlation between being a team member and the number of annotated examples for a regular OpenCorpora user.
+The use of team-based cooperation can improve the user activity on crowdsourced linguistic resources.
+However, since the study is observational, it was impossible to establish causal relationships between the variables.

+When organized in teams, users do provide more annotations comparing with those who are not organized in teams.
+Thus, it is highly recommended for a crowdsourced resource to provide users with the opportunity to join teams and annotate examples in cooperation with their teammates.

-According to the obtained results, the use of team-based cooperation does statistically significantly improve the user activity on crowdsourced linguistic resources as according to the two-tailed \textit{t-test} with the significance level of $.05$.
-The present dataset is available\footnote{\url{http://ustalov.imm.uran.ru/pub/opencorpora-cooperation.tar.gz}} in an anonymized form under the Creative Commons Attribution-ShareAlike 3.0 license.
+The statistical hypotheses have been evaluated with use of the randomization test with the significance level of $.05$.
+The present dataset is available\footnote{\url{http://ustalov.imm.uran.ru/pub/opencorpora-cooperation.tar.gz}} in an depersonalized form under the Creative Commons Attribution-ShareAlike 3.0 license.
+The source code of the above mentioned simulation program is included under the MIT License.

-Further work may be focused on exploration of the anomaly appeared at Fig.~\ref{fig:Overall} and on studying the patterns of cooperation and the efficiency of their use in other popular linguistic resources created through crowdsourcing.
+Further work may be focused on assessing the quality of team-based cooperation results and on studying the patterns of cooperation and the efficiency of their use in other popular linguistic resources created through crowdsourcing.